guv-slime/guv-slime/README.md

 - 👋 Hi, I’m @guv-slime
-- 👀 I’m interested in ...Digital Art
+- 👀 I’m interested in ...Web Development, Art, and Video Games / Board & Card Games
-- 🌱 I’m currently learning ...Web Development
+- 🌱 I’m currently learning ...React
-- 📫 How to reach me ...@emoryisahare
+- 📫 How to reach me ...@emoryisahare or [My Website's Contact Form](https://emoryhare.com/contact)

 <!---
 guv-slime/guv-slime is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.